rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ## Study Area
 British Columbia, Canada was selected to determine temperature impacts on wildfires from May to September, 2021 because of its dense forested area and ongoing history of wildfire occurance.

-To display the study area we will now create a map of BC which includes all the fire points as well as the mean center.
+To display the study area we will create a map of BC which includes all the fire points as well as the mean center.
 The first step will be to load in the boundary shapefile and set the coordinate reference system (CRS) of the BC bounadry to EPSG:4326, which corresponds to the WGS84 geographic coordinate system (latitude and longitude).

 ```{r Load in Shapefile, echo=TRUE, eval=TRUE, warning=FALSE}
 #maps package